santosfamilyfoundation/santosfamilyfoundation.github.io/somervilleNeighborways.md

 # Featured User: Somerville Neighborways

 ## How Neighborways create safer roads in communities
-Neighborways are created by painting streets and doing other interventions with the hopeof calming traffic and getting more people to use the street for walking, playing, biking.
+Neighborways are created by painting streets and doing other interventions with the hope of calming traffic and getting more people to use the street for walking, playing, biking.

 <center>
 <img src="/img/neighborway_mural.jpg">